First Hand Experience – House Sitting Portugal

 An Overview – House Sitting in Portugal

-We were lucky to get this house sit in Portugal through Nomador as the homeowner had a bad experience previously with a sitter who had not shown love to her dogs and was a ‘rather strange person’ as the neighbours put it – the neighbours like to keep an eye on the sitters – yay!
+We were lucky to get this house-sitting job in Portugal.
+The homeowner had a bad experience with a sitter who had not shown love to her dogs and was a ‘rather strange person,’ as the neighbors put it.

-The owner was particularly wary of men sitters and I had to send photos, references, testimonials and reassure her that my partner loved dogs – probably more than I did – me being more of a cat person.
+The owner was particularly wary of male sitters.
+I had to send photos, references, and testimonials and reassure her that my partner loved dogs – probably more than I did – me being more of a cat person.

-After many weeks of reassurance prior to the sit and maintaining contact via WhatsApp (an essential tool to the avid house sitter), we were accepted and planned our trip with eagerness.
+After many weeks of reassurance before the sit and maintaining contact via WhatsApp (an essential tool to the avid house sitter), we were accepted and eagerly planned our trip.
 The village we would be staying in, Almocageme, was ideally situated on the Atlantic coast of Portugal, just an hour from Lisbon and half an hour from the center of Magikal Sintra.
 We felt blessed.

-Portuguese is a hard language to learn; it’s very guttural and even trying to pronounce ‘Almocageme’ (Al-mo-ca-jem) took me the three weeks we were there, to learn.
+Portuguese is a hard language; it’s very guttural, and even trying to pronounce ‘Almocageme’ (Al-mo-ca-jem) took me the three weeks we were there to learn.
 You had to hear it from the locals and then ask them to repeat it.
-An inviting village spread over a mile strip; enough shops, restaurants and bars, and a market but not too touristy, even though it claims to have the second-best beach in Portugal – Praia de Adraga.
+It is an inviting village spread over a mile strip; there are enough shops, restaurants, bars, and a market, but it is not too touristy, even though it claims to have the second-best beach in Portugal – Praia de Adraga.

-Now, if you like a walk, the beach is 1 km from the village – downhill.
-And, guess what?
+Now, if you like a walk, the beach is 1 km from the village—downhill.
+And guess what?
 Yes, you have to climb back up!
 We did this once and then took the car!
-There is a fabulous fresh fish restaurant right next to the beach – the Restaurant de Adraga.
-Very rustic, nothing fancy, but the food is out of this world and reasonably priced.
+There is a fabulous fresh fish restaurant right next to the beach—the Restaurant de Adraga.
+It is very rustic, nothing fancy, but the food is out of this world and reasonably priced.
 And you get one of the most beautiful sunsets imaginable.

 Atlantic Ocean While House Sitting Portugal